Request for Information to Advance Arizona’s Extreme Heat Preparedness

 The emergency declaration and executive order build on the State of Arizona’s holistic heat response approach.
 The Governor’s Executive Order 2023-16 directs state agencies to build a comprehensive plan to approach extreme heat in future years.
 It directs the Office of Resiliency to coordinate and lead an interagency effort to develop this Extreme Heat Preparedness Plan.
 It also directs the office to create and lead an Interagency Resiliency Forum comprised of state agency representatives to support this effort.

-Please support this effort to innovate the way that Arizona responds to extreme heat by filling in your recommendations for action in the short, medium, or longer-term, as well as spotlighting innovative solutions that could be adopted broadly in Arizona.
+We consider this an ongoing process and will continue to solicit community responses and ideas on how to improve Arizona's extreme heat preparedness.
+Use the link below to submit your recommendations for action in the short, medium, or longer-term, as well as spotlighting innovative solutions that could be adopted broadly in Arizona.

 Submit a Response